 Get started with MUApply here

 Are you ready for the next level in your family and community services career?
-Do you feel ready to empower the lives of families and communities—both locally and globally?
+Do you feel ready to empower families and communities — both locally and globally?
 An online master’s degree in family and community services from Mizzou can help you get there.

 With Mizzou’s online master’s degree, learn to manage and evaluate programs, deliver programs for children and families, and provide leadership in social service agencies.
 If you want to work with children, youth, adults and families in community agency settings, this may be the degree for you.